-Design is one of the stages of project development.
-How does design begin?
+Design is one of the stages of website building process.
+How does design development begin?
+What are the most essential design process steps?
 Many people believe it begins with a cup of aromatic coffee, as if it is enough to just make a wish and something handy and smart appears after the double-click of the mouse.

-Design takes a lot of hard work, especially when the initial design concept is something like this:
+Here we’ll elaborate on design and development process steps.
+Design and development takes a lot of hard work, especially when the initial design concept is something like this:

 “Make it beautiful.
 Like this, but better.
 And put my photo in the logo.” - Customer

 The quote above is funny because it’s also true.
 A lot of customers don’t have a very solid idea of what they are looking for at the early stages of the graphic design development process.
 That’s why it takes a skilled team like ours to put together a good design development process.

 A designer’s work is a craft, one that needs skills that should be constantly sharpened.
 To design a successful and living project that is adaptable as time goes on, we must start from scratch and end with fully complete design.

 Below is a step by step description (and great example) of what a design development process looks like.